NAPLAN Marking FAQ Page

 Note: Marking shift dates and times may be subject to change.

-Centre-based markers will attend training at the Sydney Marking Centre (refer to venues).
+Centre-based markers will attend training at the Sydney Marking Centre.

 A: Please refer to the 'Pay' section in this FAQ.

-A: It is compulsory for all markers to attend live training at their registered training centres to be eligible for live marking, regardless of whether they have completed the NESA NAPLAN Writing Course video(s).
+A: It is compulsory for all markers to attend live training to be eligible for live marking, regardless of whether they have completed the NESA NAPLAN Writing Course, Assessing Writing using the NAPLAN marking guide.
+New markers are encouraged to attend face-to-face live training.

 A: Yes, you will be paid at the hourly rate that applies to your role.